Seawater: Density

 The density of surface seawater ranges from about 1020 to 1029 kg/m3, depending on the temperature and salinity.
 At a temperature of 25 °C, the salinity of 35 g/kg and 1 atm pressure, the density of seawater is 1023.6 kg/m3.
 Deep in the ocean, under high pressure, seawater can reach a density of 1050 kg/m3 or higher.
 The density of seawater also changes with salinity.
 Brines generated by seawater desalination plants can have salinities up to 120 g/kg.
 The density of typical seawater brine of 120 g/kg salinity at 25 °C and atmospheric pressure is 1088 kg/m3.
-Seawater pH is limited to the range 7.5 to 8.4.
-The speed of sound in seawater is about 1,500 m/s (whereas the speed of sound is usually around 330 m/s in air at roughly 101.3 kPa pressure, 1 atmosphere), and varies with water temperature, salinity, and pressure.
-The thermal conductivity of seawater is 0.6 W/mK at 25 °C and a salinity of 35 g/kg.